 These easy, cheesy grain free soft tapioca wraps are made with simple gluten free pantry ingredients—plus they stay flexible even when they’re cold and freeze beautifully.

-What makes these wraps special
+What makes these soft gluten free wraps so special

 Wherever they go, these soft gluten free wraps made from tapioca flour in the style of Brazilian cheese bread are the star of the show.
 They’re soft and flexible, and are simply. not. going. to. break.